imballinst/imballinst.dev/src/pages/blog/making-testing-in-frontend-fun.md

 1. We can confidently ship new features, bug fixes, and improvements without having to do regression tests _that_ often.
 2. We can sleep peacefully at night knowing bugs and/or incidents happen less often.
-3. We help our QAs (or those with similar responsibilities) reduce their load, allowing them to be more focused and explorative.
+3. We help our QAs (or those with similar responsibilities) by reducing their load, allowing them to be more focused and explorative.

 One thing is for sure, we _do not_ want to disable tests when they fail unless absolutely necessary.
-When tests fail, ask ourselves this: "What is the worst that could happen if I turn it off?"
+When tests fail, ask ourselves this: _"What is the worst that could happen if I turn it off?"_

-Imagine if we update our codebase and then the tests related to the Login feature fail.
-Do we still to bring our changes to production?
+Imagine if we update a random part in our codebase and then the tests related to the Login feature fail.
+Do we still want to bring our changes to production?
 Speaking for myself, absolutely not.

 ## How to make it fun